fergald/explainer-messageport-close/README.md

 timeliness in many cases
-by reacting to lifecycle state changes and reliability in the remaining cases by depending on GC via `WeakRefs`.
+by reacting to lifecycle state changes and reliability in the remaining cases by depending on GC via `WeakRef`s.

 By using all of these,
 a comprehensive solution is actually possible